Can adopting a “fail fast” culture accelerate the success of innovation and transformation programs?

 Transformation project management has become a vital issue for businesses, especially in a context that is as uncertain as today’s environment.
 For this management to succeed, you need to ensure that all the conditions necessary to ensure governance that bolsters engagement and motivation are met, otherwise the chances of success are low.

 This presupposes the existence of a clear and comprehensive picture of all current projects.
 Project portfolio management provides an overview of the state of progress of all projects, and can serve to identify those likely to fail and those that, in contrast, should be supported and boosted.
 Fail fast then shows its real value in avoiding management heads being buried in the sand in terms of watermelon projects – all green on the outside but all red on the inside – where everything looks good but deep down, many initiatives have taken a turn for the worse.
-Project portfolio management therefore remains the key component of successful transformation programmes.
+Project portfolio management therefore remains the key component of successful transformation programs.

 Download our ebook on collaborative project management and give fresh impetus to your employees: